OliviaL18/ReadMe-Generator/README.md

-# Project ABC
+# project a

-It's a short project about some interesting stuff.
+it's a project

 ## Table of Contents